 - a.
 In alternate years (beginning 2016), GEAR UP parents will demonstrate their understanding of high school requirements for graduation and the relationship of these requirements to admission into postsecondary education through surveys with an increase of 3-5%. - b.
-Beginning when GEAR UP students are in the 9th grade through high school graduation, cohort parents will be able to describe the steps to complete a college application as indicated in alternate years through surveys and/or post assessments with an increase of 3-5%. - MD Objective Students will be able to demonstrate greater understanding of the opportunities available for financial assistance for college attendance. - a.
+Beginning when GEAR UP students are in the 9th grade through high school graduation, cohort parents will be able to describe the steps to complete a college application as indicated in alternate years through surveys and/or post assessments with an increase of 3-5%.

+MDStudents will be able to demonstrate greater understanding of the opportunities available forObjective 4financial assistance for college attendance.

+- a.
 Beginning when GEAR UP students are in the 9th grade through high school graduation, they will indicate their understanding of financial aid availability and the role of the Maryland Office of Student Financial Assistance (OSFA) in securing financial aid through surveys and/or post assessments in alternate years with an increase of 3-5%. - b.
 Beginning when GEAR UP students are in the 9th grade through high school graduation, they will report an understanding of what the FAFSA is and its role in acquiring financial aid through surveys and/or post assessments in alternate years with an increase of 3-5%. - c.
 Beginning when GEAR UP students are in 9th grade through high school graduation, they will report an understanding of the Maryland Guaranteed Access Grant and its eligibility requirements through surveys and/or post assessments with an increase of 3-5%. - d.
 Beginning when GEAR UP students are in the 9th grade through high school graduation, they will report knowing at least two sources of financial aid through surveys and/or post assessments in alternate years with an increase of 3-5%.

-PRIORITIES FOR FY 2019 FUNDING
+PRIORITIES FOR FY 2020 FUNDING

-The project performance period occurs between the 2018-2019 and 2019-2020 school years.
-Therefore, the cohort will be transitioning from the 11th to the 12th grade.
+The project performance period occurs between the 2019-2020 and 2020-2021 school years.
+Therefore, the project will support the high school GEAR UP cohort.